RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 FirstNameIntent My first name is {FirstNameSlot: INCLUDE_WILDCARD_MATCH, EXCLUDE_VALUES_MATCH }
 ````

 These flags will be used in parsing.
-There are only three sets of flags: to
+Here are the different currently available
+flags:

+1. "INCLUDE_VALUES_MATCH", "EXCLUDE_VALUES_MATCH" - to include/exclude custom
-include/exclude custom slot values in the matching pattern, to include/exclude
+slot values in the matching pattern.
+2. "INCLUDE_WILDCARD_MATCH", "EXCLUDE_WILDCARD_MATCH" - to include/exclude
-a wildcard in the matching pattern, to use SoundEx for matching.
+a wildcard in the matching pattern.
+3. "SOUNDEX_MATCH" - to use SoundEx for matching.
+4. "EXCLUDE_YEAR_ONLY_DATES" - this flag is only applied to the AMAZON.DATE type
+slot and turns off parsing of a single number as a year.

 If you don't specify any of these, then
 INCLUDE_VALUES_MATCH and EXCLUDE_WILDCARD_MATCH will be used as the default.
 Also,
 if you include by mistake both INCLUDE... and EXCLUDE... for the same flag, the
 default value is (silently) going to be used.
 If you are concerned you can look
 at the generated recognizer.json to see how the flags were parsed.
-Also note that SOUNDEX_MATCH will automatically imply EXCLUDE... flags; but
+Also note that SOUNDEX_MATCH will automatically imply EXCLUDE_VALUES_MATCH and
-SOUNDEX_MATCH is only available for the custom slot types at this time.
+EXCLUDE_WILDCARD_MATCH flags; however SOUNDEX_MATCH is only available for the
+custom slot types at this time.

 It would typically not be useful (at this time with only these sets of flags)
 to specify INCLUDE... for both or EXCLUDE... for both wildcard and value matches